4 Tips for Managing Gen Z Employees as They Flood the Workplace

 Keeping all employees motivated is important, but it can be especially critical for younger, entry-level employees.
-There is a direct correlation with employee satisfaction and productivity.
+There is a direct correlation between employee satisfaction and productivity.
 When young employees see the big picture and potential within an organization, their loyalty can soar through the roof.

-This means that employers will need to transition Generation Z’s into the workplace by helping them understand the opportunities that lie ahead and how their current role will factor in.
-As this generation is fresh on the job market, they lack years of experience to land higher level jobs.
+This means that employers will need to transition Generation Z into the workplace by helping them understand the opportunities that lie ahead and how their current role will factor in.
+As this generation is fresh on the job market, they lack years of experience to land higher-level jobs.
 They will be starting at the “bottom of the totem pole”, so to speak.
 If managers want to keep young workers around, they need to show them how their efforts are contributing to the end goal.

 3. Don’t Sugarcoat the Truth

 Many people generalize Gen Z by things like participation trophies and the mindset that “everyone is a winner.”
 While this may be true in some cases, this is not how the real world works — and you need to make that clear when holding them accountable.

 Unfortunately, one of the current defining factors of this generation is a gap in skills and what is needed in the workforce.
 According to a review of the book Gen Z @ Work, the author found that 92% of Gen Z are concerned that they do not have the training or experience needed to successfully enter the workforce.
 Furthermore, technology is taking over many menial and entry-level tasks that often fall to interns and new hires.